max-hans/serialport-node-runtime/backups/system-florian.md

 **Important note on arcs (G2/G3)**
 An arc move starts at the current position and ends at the given XYZ, pivoting around a center-point offset given by I and J.
+The current position is NOT the center of the arc or circle.

 - I specifies an X offset.
 J specifies a Y offset.
 - At least one of the I J parameters is required.